-Since the company’s physical supply receiving areas (Sumas, AECO, and Rockies) are at a discount to Henry Hub, we utilize the basis differential from Wood Mackenzie’s most recently available update and compare that to the future markets basis trading as reported in public market.
+Since the company’s physical supply receiving areas (Sumas, AECO, and Rockies) are at a discount to Henry Hub, we utilize the basis differential from Wood Mackenzie’s most recently available update and compare that to the future markets’ basis trading as reported in the public market.
 Although it is impossible to accurately estimate the future, for trading purposes the most recent period has been the best indicator of the direction of the market.
 Correspondingly, we applied a weighted average to determine the individual basis differential in the price forecast.
 Typically, we give the most weight to the current NYMEX Henry Hub price in the early years.
 As our forecast moves ahead we start to reduce the impact of the NYMEX (and the impact of speculation and other market uncertainties) and give greater weight to NWPPC, Wood Mackenzie and EIA.

 In order to determine the low case and high case, the Company utilized the EIA economic growth factors (EIA Annual Energy Outlook 2011, Table E-1).
 This resulted in using 2.1 for the Low Case, 2.7 for the Reference Case and 3.2 for the High Case.